lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-04-swift-parsers-imperative.markdown

 	  let animals: [Animal]
 	 }

-The question now becomes how we can best extract values from our XML interface, into our Model classes.
-The entry point can be defined in terms of a decode protocol that the Model structures should implement[^decoder-protocols]:

-	public protocol XMLDecoderType {
-	  class func decode<X: XMLParsableType>(xml: X) -> Result<Self>
-	}
+This is simple and immutable, the Parser forms part of the backend for the User Interface to consume.
+There's no reason for the User Interface to be able to manipulate these Models directly.

 ### An Interface to XML

 Stubbing a Protocol or Interface is a great way of getting to grips with the problem that you want to Solve.
 It also helps you to crystallise what is important, what details we can ignore to solve the problem that we want.
-It also helps when [considering some requirements]()
+It also helps when [considering the requirements that were previously laid out]()

 In parsing this XML[^hypothetical-xml].
 I've made a few assumptions: